omni-us/jsonargparse/README.rst

 different than in argparse.
 To add sub-commands to a parser, the :py:meth:`.ArgumentParser.add_subcommands` method is used.
 Then an existing parser is added as a sub-command using :func:`.add_subcommand`.
-In a parsed config object the sub-command will be stored in the :code:`subcommand` entry (or whatever :code:`dest` was set to), and the values of the sub-command will be in an entry with the same name as the respective sub-command.
+In a parsed config object the sub-command will be stored in the ``subcommand`` entry (or whatever ``dest`` was set to), and the values of the sub-command will be in an entry with the same name as the respective sub-command.
 An example of defining a parser with sub-commands is the following:

 .. testcode::